 Most brands also have on their websites information on what could cause magnetization.
 This Customer Service page by Seiko, for instance, discusses how magnetism may affect a watch, and advises their customers to not leave their watches close to magnetic objects for long periods.
 It also mentions that authorized Seiko service centers have demagnetization services.

-There are now many watches that boast if an anti-magnetic design—you can see our list of top anti-magnetic watches here.
+There are now many watches that feature an anti-magnetic design—you can see our list of top anti-magnetic watches here.